mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 === "Java"

     1. Agent code is in a file called `CapitalAgent.java` within your agent directory.
-    2. Your agent variable is global and follows the format `public static BaseAgent ROOT_AGENT`.
+    2. Your agent variable is global and follows the format `public static final BaseAgent ROOT_AGENT`.
     3. Your agent definition is present in a static class method.

     Refer to the following section for more details.
 You can also find a [sample app](https://github.com/google/adk-docs/tree/main/examples/java/cloud-run) in the Github repo.